For Development HEAD DRAFTSearch (procedure/syntax/module):

 In the third form => must be a literal identifier and fail must be an identifier.
 The identifier fail is bound to a procedure that takes one string argument in result.
 You can call fail at the tail position of result to make the match fail, with the passed argument as the message.
 If fail is called, no input will be consumed.

 (NB: The match macro in util.match has a similar feature, but it binds fail to a continuation that abandons the current match clause and go to try the next pattern.
+So you can invoke fail anywhere in the dynamic extent of the clause.
 In $match1, fail is simply a procedure, so you have to call it at the tail position to make it work.)

 The macro $match1* is similar to $match1, except the entire input is matched pattern.
 It is useful to look into several items in input, instead of just one.
 Note that if you give a pattern that consumes arbitrary length of input (e.g. ($match1* (a ...)), it will consume entire input.